Halfway House vs. Sober Living Homes: Understanding the Key Differences

 Health and Wellness

 Taking care of your body is just as important as taking care of your mind.
-Regular exercise, healthy eating, and plenty of sleep can help you feel better and stay on track.
+When it comes to sobriety and mental health, regular exercise, healthy eating, and plenty of sleep can help you feel better and stay on track.

 Life Skills and Vocational Training